Massao Mascaro is a french photographer (Lille 1990) who lives and works in Brussels.

 Massao’s work is always looking for a delicate balance between autobiography, topography and politics.

 His work often revolves around territory.
 In Ramo it was his ancestor’s Calabria, in Jardin the mythical space of the garden, found in the streets and parks of Madrid.
-In his new project, Massao is working on around the Mediterranean coasts, cradle of many civilisations, using the journey of Ulysses as a loose guideline.
+In Sub Sole, Massao is working on around the Mediterranean coasts, cradle of many civilisations, using the journey of Ulysses as a loose guideline.
 The scope of his work is profoundly political, as it is rooted in the need to explore how humans relate to the spaces (both cultural and geographical) they inhabit.

 The work Jardin was awarded the BOZAR Nikon Monography Series Award 2016.
 In 2017, he was nominated and be part of the .TIFF by FOMU Antwerp.